-35 JNCC (2018).
+36 JNCC (2018).
 Favourable Conservation Status: UK Statutory Nature Conservation Bodies Common Statement [online].
-Available at: https://data.jncc.gov.uk/data/b9c7f55f-ed9d-4d3c-b484-c21758cec4fe/FCS18-InterAgency- Statement.pdf.
+Available at: https://data.jncc.gov.uk/data/b9c7f55f-ed9d-4d3c-b484-c21758cec4fe/FCS18-InterAgency-Statement.pdf.
 [Accessed March 2022].

-- 3.3.17 In Wales, the Regulation 37 advice and Core Management Plans for the SACs and SPAs set out conservation objectives that benchmark Favourable Conservation Status (FCS) for each feature.
+- The extent and distribution of the habitats of the qualifying features; - ▶ The structure and function of the habitats of the qualifying features; - ▶ The supporting processes on which the habitats of the qualifying features rely; - The population of each of the qualifying features; and - ► The distribution of the qualifying features within the site. - 3.3.16 NE has published 'Supplementary advice on conserving and restoring site features' for most sites, which describe in more detail the range of ecological attributes which are most likely to contribute to a site's overall integrity, and the minimum targets each qualifying feature needs to achieve in order to meet the site's conservation objectives.
+These are considered at the screening and appropriate assessment stages, as necessary. - 3.3.17 In Wales, the Regulation 37 advice and Core Management Plans for the SACs and SPAs set out conservation objectives that benchmark Favourable Conservation Status (FCS) for each feature.
 For the Welsh European sites the conservation objectives comprise a 'vision' for the feature (the key component of the objective) and (where relevant) performance indicators by which the objectives may be measured.
 These are used and referred to as necessary within the assessment but are not generally reproduced in this report. - 3.3.18 The conservation objectives for Ramsar sites are taken to be the same as for the corresponding SACs / SPAs (where sites overlap); where Ramsar sites do not coincide with an SAC or SPA, or where the Ramsar features are not ecologically coincident with SAC or SPA features, the conservation objectives and definitions of favourable condition for the underlying SSSIs are used. - 3.3.19 The conservation objectives are considered at both screening and appropriate assessment stages, but are not explicitly reproduced in this report as (a) they are freely available online and (b) the narrative nature of many of the conservation objectives can be challenging to co-opt in a clear and concise manner; the assessments therefore focus on the key conservation objectives that might be undermined by an option, rather than attempting to exhaustively document the assessment of an option against all conservation objectives for all features.
 Information on the sensitivities of the interest features also informs the assessment.